ballamadoualiou/ballamadoualiou/README.md

-- 👋 Hi, I’m @ballamadoualiou
+- 👋 Hi, I’m Amadou Ball
-- 👀 I’m interested in .
+- 👀 I’m interested in by stadies data science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Pyton
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on .
-- 📫 How to reach me AAMADOU BALL
+- 📫 How to reach me

 <!---
 ballamadoualiou/ballamadoualiou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.